-These analysis enables deeper understandings of the MUXbased PUFs from the results of the analysis, which could be exploited to improve the performance during PUF design.
+These analysis results enable deeper understandings of the MUX-based PUFs, which could be exploited to improve the performance during PUF design.
 A number of claims are listed below:

 - (a) In a MUX PUF, if we increase the number of stages, uniqueness and randomness will improve while reliability will be degraded. - (b) Smaller skew of the arbiter will lead to higher uniqueness and randomness. - (c) The stage variation probability will increase with the number of previous feed-forward paths in a feed-forward structure, as the error in previous path would propagate to later stages. - (d) When designing the feed-forward PUF, an appropriate tradeoff point should be achieved based on the particular application and the performance requirement.
 Designer should be careful in selecting the type, the number, and the locations of feed-forward paths. - (e) The number and the locations of the paths in the MUX/DeMUX PUF also provide a tradeoff between reliability and uniqueness.